LeftCircle/Hybrid_Rollback_Authoritative_Server/README.md

 # Hybrid Rollback Authoritative Server Networking

-This is a work in progress cleaning/converting two and a half years of work from a previous project into a more extendable, readable, and reusable solution.
+This is a work in progress cleaning/converting two and a half years of work from a competitive multiplayer rogue like battle royale into a more extendable, readable, and reusable solution.
 This networking solution creates networked components that will be synced between clients and an authoritative server.
-Each client will predict their gameplay state based on their own inputs and predicted/received inputs from other players.
-The authoritative server will then send the actual state of the world to clients, who will then roll back and re-predict if any mismatch occurs.
+Each client will perform rollback predictions and corrections that are validated by an authoritative server.
+This allows larger lobbies and worlds since the authoritative server can dictate what each client needs to know about and predict.
 This solution is ideal for a top down shooter or hack and slash game where you must respect both the view of the shooter and the dodger.

 ## Usage